lesson: reconciling opposites

 This status initially rests on his work because in 1905 he published three unsurpassed papers on:

-1. the thermal disturbance of atomic particles, brownian motion.
+1. the thermal disturbance of atomic particles, Brownian motion.

 2. the capacity of atoms to absorb and emit light, the photovoltaic effect or behavior of the lightquantum.